sol-eng/background-jobs/README.md

 ### [Model Training](ml-job) :house: :rocket:
 Model training, which can often take a long time, is another great use case for background and Launcher jobs.
-Launcher jobs can be used to train multiple models in parallel.
+Local jobs are ideal for sequential model training while Launcher jobs can be used to train multiple models in parallel.